latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Food banks across provide low-income families with free food, meals and groceries.
-There are charities, churches or non-profit organizations that have a food pantry or soup kitchen for people in their immediate community.
-Many food banks also have Meals on Wheels, information on benefit programs and other support.
-Find a food bank or pantry near you in VA.
+Food banks across provide low-income families with free food, meals and and shelf-stable groceries.
+There are charities or local churches that have a food pantry or soup kitchen for people in their immediate community, with most partnering with Feeding America.
+Many food banks also have Meals on Wheels, information on SNAP benefit programs and other support.
+Find a food bank or pantry in your local county in VA.

-Call the free food bank in your area that is near you to get information about the programs that they provide low income families, the homeless or people with no money who need help.
-Get free groceries today, pet food, fruits or perishable items and holiday food baskets.
-There is also a referral phone number at the bottom of the page for more information on emergency pantries in the state.
+Call the free food bank in your area that is near you to get information about the programs that they provide low income families or people with no money who need help.
+Many locations make it possible to get free groceries even today.
+Or inquire into about a pet food and holiday food baskets.

 The distribution centers in Virginia may have an application process or certain conditions that need to be met.
-Some have staff that can help low income families, including seniors or the disabled, apply for benefits including SNAP food stamps from the federal government.
+Some have staff that can help people with applying for benefits including SNAP food stamps from the federal government.
 Typically they will be open very limited hours and have some restrictions on how often a client can use the pantry or soup kitchen, though there are free drive thro food banks in VA.
 Others may be able to provide free food and groceries to all who stop by.
 Or learn more on SNAP food stamps.

 Local Virginia food banks, soup kitchens and free pantries

 Many other centers operate in towns and counties across the state.
-Services offered include hot meals around the holidays, gifts for children, free food boxes, and other aid.
+Services offered include hot meals around the holidays, free food boxes distribution, and other aid.
 Find pantries and food banks for your city or county in Virginia, and there are other locations listed throughout this page.

 Regional free food distribution centers in VA